Drinking Around the World at Epcot

 - You can’t drink around Epcot without getting a margarita in Mexico.
 Folklore has it that if you start off the loop of countries (Epcot makes a figure 8) with Mexico, you won’t make it to the end.
 They are known to be a bit lethal.
 Be forewarned.
 But when the time does come, get the Hibiscus margarita.
 Not only does it taste heavenly but it’s the cheapest one they offer.
 Double win.

 - Skip the shot in Norway, expensive and tastes like ass.

 Don’t get beer at the outside food stalls, that $5 beer might look appetizing but once you see the Seven Dwarf sized cup you’ll think otherwise.
 No fear though beer lovers, DO get beer at the pub in England.
 They come in pints.

 - The sparkling filtered sake in Japan was awesome!
 Plus the sake bar was right inside a gift shop where we modeled kimonos… to ourselves.
 The alcohol may or may not of had something to do with this.
 No cultural appropriation here at all folks.

 - So this is one I wrote in my notes yet can’t actually remember.
 But if you’re trusting me enough to read this far, get a Canta Loop at the food stall in China.
 If I wrote it down you know it has to be good.

-- Hard root beer float in America
+- Get a classic hard root beer float in America

-- Sangria in Mexico
+- Sip on sangria in Mexico

 It was hot, it was sweaty, the lines were long.
 But it was damn sure worth it.
 Granted I got a free ticket from my friend who works there (thanks Kylie!) so it made the experience even sweeter.
 Overall though, I’d probably do it again even if I had to buy my own ticket.
 I mean where else can you hit up Africa, Germany and China in one afternoon?